 Who are we?

-Taruni Falconer & Associates, formerly Intercultural Dynamics Pty Ltd, is a consulting and coaching company committed to facilitating leadership capacities in individuals and in organizations.
+Taruni Falconer & Associates are committed to facilitating leadership capacities in individuals and in organisations.
 We provide a knowledgeable, globally connected and welcoming space in which leadership can be explored, learned, practiced, and stretched.

 We have supported multinational corporate and government teams on five continents for over 25 years.
 This means mind-sets and skill-sets for working with culturally diverse colleagues, counterparts, and clients in the areas of cultural transitions and integration, leading across cultures, multicultural team development, and global competency assessment (GCI/IES).
 Additionally we have a proven track record in providing Asia-focused business preparation.